binnev/pygame_sandbox/platformer/README.md

 Learn how to do this "the pygame way" before you start homebrewing loads of stuff.

 ## To do
+- [ ] clickable menus
+- [ ] Create a Move class that combines
+    - [ ] Animation frames
+    - [ ] Active hitboxes
+    - [ ] An easy-to-program format
+- [ ] Update the SpriteAnimation class to allow mapping & repeating frames.
-- [ ] Fix clipping through solid platforms (use rect and collisions)
+- [x] Fix clipping through solid platforms (use rect and collisions)
-- [ ] Fix automatic rect generation from sprite
+- [x] Fix automatic rect generation from sprite
 - [ ] Look into [Tiled](https://sourceforge.net/projects/tiled/) for textures
 - [ ] Use [Piskel](www.piskelapp.com) for sprites